kshaffer/cognition/coreConcepts.md

 The following concepts will form the foundation of our studies, and will be the subject of most assessments.

+*This is an early list, and is not currently up-to-date.*

 ## Memory

 - echoic memory